Diamond Head (British band): Early history

 In January 1981, Diamond Head successfully opened for April Wine on their UK tour.
 An ambitious UK tour was planned for the summer as a way of being perceived as being more popular than they actually were.
 An EP called Diamond Lights was recorded quickly in three days to help pay towards the expenses.
-The management hired a tour bus for band and crew, and an articulated lorry filled with hired PA and lighting.
 They also hired the Wolverhampton chapter of Hells Angels to perform security duties on the whole tour.
 They bypassed promoters and booked the venues with a local agent to avoid paying a percentage, but with little promotion for the tour, it lost money.

 The only A&R man who was determined to sign the band was Charlie Eyre, who quit his job at A&M and joined MCA in order to sign Diamond Head and Musical Youth.
 Discussions went on for around six months until the band finally signed a five-album deal on 1 January 1982.